-Induction Cookware
+Induction Ranges Induction Cookware

-Induction cooking uses magnetic power to heat the iron in the base of cookware, turning the pot or pan into the heat source.
+Ilnduction cooking utilizes magnetic power which reacts with iron in the base of cookware, instantly transforming the pot or pan into the heat source.
 The heat stops when the cookware is removed.
-For induction cooking, use compatible cookware with a magnetic steel layer, a flat and heavy magnetic bottom, straight sides, and a minimum diameter of 5" (13 cm).
-Uneven heating of the cookware will occur if the cookware is larger than the magnetic coils.
-The cookware should be in good shape and have no big dents on the bottom.
+Your cookware should be induction compatible and MUST have a magnetic layer of steel for your induction cooktop to operate properly.
+The cookware should have a flat, heavy magnetic bottom and straight sides with a diameter of 5" (13 cm) to 12" (31 cm).
+The induction cookware should be in good condition and free from excessive dents on the bottom to provide maximum performance and convenience.

-Viking cookware and most high-end brands of stainless steel and enamel cookware are induction friendly.
-You can test your cookware by checking if a magnet sticks to the bottom.
-Cookware that does not work for induction cooking includes pottery, glass, aluminum, copper, bronze, and any cookware with a footed base.
+All Viking cookware is induction friendly, as are most other high-end brands of stainless steel and enamel cookware.
+Most induction cookware will be suitable for your induction cooktop if a magnet adheres to the bottom surface.
+Cookware that is NOT suitable for your induction cooktop includes pottery, glass, aluminum, copper, bronze, and any type of cookware with a footed base.